This article may contain compensated links. Please read disclaimer for more info.

 The Eiffel Tower at Night

 With nearly 7 million visitors in 2018, the Eiffel Tower is the symbol of France and one of the world’s most popular attractions.
-Thanks to its monumental size, the Eiffel Tower can be seen from almost every corner of the city, usually outstanding amongst the quintessential rooftops of Paris.
+Thanks to its monumental size, it is possible to see the Eiffel Tower from almost every corner of the city, usually outstanding amongst Paris’s quintessential rooftops.

 The Eiffel Tower is one of the best things to see in Paris at night, especially when it lights up.
-It is just so romantic to see the sparkling Eiffel Tower, also not to mention it is more photogenic!
+It is just so romantic to see the sparkling Eiffel Tower, not to mention it is more photogenic!
+Click here for the best views of the Eiffel Tower, day and night.

 There are many ways to enjoy the Eiffel Tower at night, from a picnic in Champs de Mars to a night river cruise on the Seine River, or just admire it from the Trocadéro Square.
 The Eiffel Tower lights up hourly from sunset until 1 am or 2 am during summer.
 The illumination lasts around 5 mins each time, do not miss it!

-The good news is that some of the best 5-star hotels in Paris, well known for their great facilities and amazing interiors, come also with the best views of Eiffel Tower.
-So if you are traveling to Paris for a few days and you can afford it, why not treating yourself with a hotel with Eiffel Tower view at night?
+The good news is that some of the best 5-star hotels in Paris, well known for their great facilities and amazing interiors, come also with the best views of the Eiffel Tower.
+So if you are traveling to Paris for a few days and you can afford it, why not treating yourself with a hotel with Eiffel Tower view so you can also enjoy it from your room?

-A night at the Opéra Garnier Paris, with the right program, is a great way to start a night out in Paris.
+A night at the Opéra Garnier, with the right program, is a great way to start a night out in Paris.
 We suggest arriving well in advance to admire its architecture and rich decoration.

 Feeling thirsty during the interlude?
 Then head to the Grand Foyer, grab a glass of champagne and admire this stunning gallery, inspired in the Hall of Mirrors of Versailles Palace.